-Master of Environmental Management in Ecology, Yale University, Connecticut
+Master of Environmental Management in Ecology, Yale University

-Brian graduated from Pacific Union College in 2012 with a Bachelor of Science in Biology.
-He spent the next three years in Rwanda as a Peace Corps Volunteer working both as a high school science teacher and as a conservationist protecting mountain gorillas in the Virunga Massif.
-Brian then went on to receive his Masters in Environmental Management from the School of Forestry at Yale University, where he focused on all things spatial ecology, including remote sensing and GIS.
-Most recently, Brian spent the last year working at NASA’s Jet Propulsion Laboratory, where he was the calibration/validation lead for the ECOSTRESS sensor on the ISS under Dr. Josh Fisher.
-At Bren, Brian is interested in studying land-use change and deforestation in the tropics, with the hopes of forecasting future deforestation based on past trends and socioeconomic drivers.
-Brian has a deep appreciation for the natural world, long bicycle rides, and carrot cake.
+Before coming to Bren, Brian graduated from Pacific Union College with a BS in Biology.
+He then spent three years in Rwanda as a Peace Corps Volunteer working both as a high school science teacher and as a conservation scientist studying mountain gorillas and training wildlife rangers in the Virunga Massif.
+Brian then went on to receive his Masters in Environmental Management from the School of Forestry at Yale University, with an emphasis in forest ecology.
+More recently, Brian spent a year working at NASA’s Jet Propulsion Laboratory, where he was the calibration/validation lead for the ECOSTRESS sensor on the ISS under Dr. Josh Fisher.

 Spatial Ecology, Remote Sensing, Land-use Change, Deforestation